tezc/sc/buffer/README.md

 - Integer operations are compiled into bounds check + a single MOV instruction
   on x86.
 Buffer keeps data in Little Endian format, so on big endian systems,
   integer put/get is bswap(byte swap) + MOV.
 - Max capacity is 4GB.
-Max string size is ~2 GB
+Max string size is a little less than 2 GB

 ##### Usage